JShanika/INFOTC1000---Final-Project/DND5E_Rules.md

 >or STR,DEX,CON,WIS,INT,CHA, respectivly.
 These will be used when the Dungeon Master, DM, asks for an ability check, and can be used by themselves or looked at through the characters "Skills" section of their character sheet where a player may have proficincies applied from racial, class, or background benefits.

 >You find these stats through a number of ways including using the 5E standard array of stats, 15,14,13,12,10,8 , or by rolling them with 4d6 and dropping the lowest dice six times.
+Ex.
+4d6(_5 + 4 + 1 + 2_), makes an ability score of 11(_5 + 4 + 2_), before racial increases.
 >These numbers define which areas your character has high ability and low ability in.
-You can apply these umbers in whichever order you wish, however it is good to keep in mind that there are benefits to your numbers depending on the racial benefits you recieve after choosing a race.
+You can apply these numbers in whichever order you wish, however it is good to keep in mind that there are benefits to your numbers depending on the racial benefits you recieve after choosing a race.

 |Stat|Description|Related Skills|